-The most important step is to look at the preparation of your body and mind for this up coming journey, a journey to create life , a journey to allow your baby to choose you as parents.
+The most important step is to look at the preparation of your fertile body and fertile mind for this up coming journey, a journey to create life , a journey to allow your baby to choose you as parents.

-Hypnosis is a wonderful way of getting your stress levels down.
+Mindfulness is a wonderful way of getting your stress levels down.

 One of my favourite recommendations to help our patients during their IVF cycle to deal with Stress is an Android and IOS App called ‘Mindful IVF’

 You can download the IOS App on the iTunes App store here: